pycalphad/pycalphad/docs/examples/UsingCalculationResults.rst

 We can manipulate this by selecting data by value (of a coordinate) using ``sel`` or index (of a coordinate) using ``isel`` similar to a Pandas array.
-Below we get the site fraction of ZN (interal\_dof index of 1 selected by index) at 1000K (selected by value) for the 50th point (selected by index).
+Below we get the site fraction of ZN (internal\_dof index of 1 selected by index) at 1000K (selected by value) for the 50th point (selected by index).